Sarphati Sanitation Awards & Sarphati Symposium 2019

 – Arne Parnesar (SuSanA).

 Sarphati Sanitation Awards

-Theme SSA 2019: Integrated sanitation (collection, transport and treatment/re-use) solution for urban context
+Theme Sarphati 2019: Integrated sanitation (collection, transport and treatment/re-use) solution for urban context

 In the Netherlands almost all domestic wastewater is treated centralized.
 Flush toilets use liters of water and this wastewater is collected and discharged via the sewer system to wastewater treatment plants.
 This way of human and household waste water discharge is expensive and water and energy consuming.
 Worldwide progress towards full coverage of sanitation and wastewater treatment is insufficient to achieve Sustainable Development Goal 6.2 in 2030.